psidox/ai-runpod-lora-trainer/README.md

 3. **SSH + SCP**: Automatically transfers training outputs after the run.
 4. **LoRA Training**: Automates installing dependencies and launching either the Ostris AI Toolkit (`z-image-turbo` preset) or sd-scripts from the same container image.
 5. **Debug Mode**: Logs GraphQL requests/responses, SSH commands, and other details.
-6. **Preloaded Images**: Build a Docker image with your dataset, configs, and base model baked in, then run pods directly from that image.
+6. **Preloaded Images via S3**: Build a Docker image with your dataset, configs, and base model baked in, automatically upload the tarball to S3, and have pods download/load it before running training.

 ---